vibewaybusiness-oss/clipizy/src/app/dashboard/projects/README.md

 # Projects Page

-This page displays and manages user projects in the clipizi application.
+This page displays and manages user projects in the clipizy application.

 ## Features